SpeedrunnerG55/Linked-Lists/README.md

 3 separate start pointers are now defined in main for each type!

 # Sort By year
-an attempt to use multiple instances of each list type to sort a list
+an attempt to use another instance of list type to sort a list